 We have always been committed to creating a pleasant corporate culture, and in response to the 2030 Business Plan, in order to take full advantage of these initiatives, we have been working to create an environment and systems that enable each employee to achieve self-fulfillment, placing importance on efforts to revitalize people and organizations.
 To achieve this goal, we are implementing measures to enhance well-being and to enable horizontal collaboration.
 Measures to enhance well-being are centered on the three pillars of "Creating a safe and secure place to work," "Creating a stage where people can play an active role," and "Shining a light on each and every person."
-In FY2023, we have been working on "Creating a workplace where people can communicate with each other" with the aim of changing the management style to one where managers are close to their employees and make the most of each individual's values.
+In FY2023, we have been working on "Creating a workplace where people values.
 Training is provided to management-level employees (GLs and section managers), and by having them put their training content into practice, we aim to build relationships of trust and bonding.
+Self-fulfillment for each employee